SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 ## Takeaways and Thanks

 We'd like to extend thanks to the awesome contributions of the entirety of [SDSC](https://www.sdsc.edu/) and [CSE](https://cse.ucsd.edu/) at UCSD.
 Specifically the efforts of our mentors Mary P. Thomas, Martin Kandes, Mahidhar Tatineni, and Bryan Chin.
+The efforts of our company sponsors as HPE, Pivotal Optics, Aeon Computing, Applied Data Systems, International Computer Concepts, Gigabyte, LIQID, Broadcom, and Micas Networks and AMD.
+The UCSD Supercomputing Club would never have grown and accomplished as much without your help, and we are grateful for all of it.